twmb/franz-go/README.md

 [godev]: https://pkg.go.dev/github.com/twmb/franz-go/pkg/kgo

-Franz-go is an all-encompassing Kafka client fully written Go.
-This library aims to provide **every Kafka feature** from Apache Kafka v0.8.0 onward.
+Franz-go is an all-encompassing Apache Kafka client fully written Go.
+This library aims to provide **every Kafka feature** from
+Apache Kafka v0.8.0 onward.
 It has support for transactions, regex topic consuming, the latest partitioning strategies, data loss detection, closest replica fetching, and more.
 If a client KIP exists, this library aims to support it.